bhaskarmac/random/README.md

 # random

-A collection of random generators in Javascript
+A possible collection of random generators in Javascript